Language

 Average human reaction time is around 250ms for visual stimuli

-Audio reactions are typically faster than visual reactions
+Audio reactions are typically faster than visual ones

 You can switch between modes at any time, even during a test